-If you want to learn the basics of how to grow seeds indoors, then my Starting Seeds Indoors eBook is perfect for you!
-It’s a quick-start guide that will show you how to get started with growing seeds indoors.
-Download your copy today.
+Otherwise, if you just want to the basics of how to grow seeds indoors, then my Starting Seeds Indoors eBook is perfect for you!
+It’s a quick-start guide that will show you how to get going.

 More Easy Plants To Grow From Seed